-The rationale for the abstract double-glottal structure, where a stem-final glottal stop meets a 2sg. suffixal glottal stop, is that it is the only phonological context that could plausibly trigger this phonological alternation in a way that is unique to the 2sg. forms of Classes 2-5, while successfully excluding other forms that end in a glottal stop (such as 3sg. forms, or the 2sg. forms of Class 1 words).
-The revised table in (10) shows how the 2sg. forms of Classes 2-5 can end up with a common phonological environment if we posit an "inflectional glottal stop" (distinct from the 2sg. suffix) that is added to 2sg. and 3sg. forms in Classes 2 and 3.
+The rationale for the abstract double-glottal structure, where a stem-final glottal stop meets a 2sG suffixal glottal stop, is that it is the only phonological context that could plausibly trigger this phonological alternation in a way that is unique to the 2sG forms of Classes 2-5, while successfully excluding other forms that end in a glottal stop (such as 3sG forms, or the 2sG forms of Class 1 words).
+The revised material in Table 4 shows how the 2sG forms of Classes 2-5 can end up with a common phonological environment if we posit an "inflectional glottal stop" (distinct from the 2sG suffix) that is added to 2sG and 3sG forms in Classes 2 and 3.

-(

 Class 1 2 3 4 5

-UR (?)V (?)V ?V V? (?)V?
+UR (?)V (?)V 3A V? (?)V?

-1sg. (?)V (?)V ?V ?V $(?)V?{lex}V$
+1sg (?)V (?)V V V $(?)V?{lex}V$

-2sg. (?)V-?
-2sg (?)V? infl -?
-2sg V? infl -?
-2sg V? lex -?
-2sg (?)V? lex -?
-2sg

-3sg. (?)V (?)V? infl V? infl V? lex $(?)V?{lex}$
+2sg $(?)V-?{2sg}$ $(?)$ V $?{infl}$ - $?{2sg}$ \mathbf{V} 7{infl} - 7{2sg} V{lex} - P{2sg} $(?)$ V $?{lex}$ - $?{2sg}$

+3sg (?)V $(?)$ V $?{infl}$ $\mathbf{V}{\mathbf{infl}}$ V {lex} $(?)V?{lex}$

-1pl. (?)V (?)V ?V ?V $(?)V?{lex}V$
+1PL (?)V (?)V V V $(?)V?{lex}V$

-2pl. (?)V (?)V ?V V? lex $(?)V?{lex}$
+2PL (?)V (?)V V V {lex} $(?)V?{lex}$

-3pl. (?)V (?)V ?V V? lex $(?)V?{lex}$
+3PL (?)V (?)V 3 V V? {lex} $(?)V?{lex}$

-(10) Sources of postvocalic glottal stops
+Table 4.
+Sources of postvocalic glottal stops

-The inflectional glottal stop (?infl) is already attested on the 3sg. forms in Classes 2 and 3.
-If it also attaches to the 2sg. forms in those same classes, in addition to the separate 2sg. suffix -?, then we are able to derive the same phonological shape as in the 2sg. forms of Classes 4-5, where the double-glottal structure has a different morphological source - namely the juxtaposition of a lexical stem-final glottal stop with the 2sg. suffix.
+The inflectional glottal stop (?infl) is already attested on the 3sG forms in Classes 2 and 3.
+If it also attaches to the 2sG forms in those same classes, in addition to the separate 2sG suffix -?, then we are able to derive the same phonological shape as in the 2sG forms of Classes 4-5, where the double-glottal structure has a different morphological source -namely the juxtaposition of a lexical stem-final glottal stop with the 2sG suffix.
 We should note that no phonetic difference between single and double final glottal stops has been observed.
 Presumably, a phonological double glottal stop is realized as a regular single glottal stop on the surface, leaving traces only via conditioning of tone.
-Alternatively, the 2sg. suffix could be reanalyzed as having a tonal allomorph that subcategorizes for ?-final stems, such that the common structure across Classes 2-5 can be derived without necessarily positing an abstract double-glottal structure.
+Alternatively, the 2sG suffix could be reanalyzed as having a tonal allomorph that subcategorizes for ?-final stems, such that the common structure across Classes 2-5 can be derived without necessarily positing an abstract double-glottal structure.

-The consequence of the allotony, in any case, is that we can consider the 2sg. forms in Classes 2-5 to have ?-final stems.
-Under this view, the table in (10) shows that stem alternations in glottalization (where present, and if defined as excluding the 2sg. suffix) always split first-person forms from second- and third-person forms in the paradigm.
+The consequence of the allotony, in any case, is that we can consider the 2SG forms in Classes 2-5 to have ?-final stems.
+Under this view, Table 4 shows that stem alternations in glottalization (where present, and if defined as excluding the 2SG suffix) always split first-person forms from secondand third-person forms in the paradigm.

 It is now possible to elaborate the parameter hierarchy further.
-Within the V-final roots (11a), an inflectional glottal stop parameter separates Class 1 from Classes 2 and 3.
+Within the V-final roots (7a), an inflectional glottal stop parameter separates Class 1 from Classes 2 and 3.
 A further process of laryngeal dissimilation in Class 3 serves to distinguish the latter pair; this parameter will be described in detail in §4.
-Turning to Classes 4 and 5 in (11b), they can be analyzed as instantiating different repair strategies for satisfying a phonological constraint against first-person forms ending in glottal stop; these will be discussed in §5.
+Turning to Classes 4 and 5 in (7b), they can be analyzed as instantiating different repair strategies for satisfying a phonological constraint against first-person forms ending in glottal stop; these will be discussed in §5.